If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Prepayment Privileges.
 Prepayments with a discount are allowed on loans.
 Speak to your lender for terms and conditions.

 Lender Qualifications.
 A lender will want to ensure you meet its qualifications before approving you for a loan.
-The lender may ask questions about your credit history, business, and personal assets, revenue, profit and loss, etc.
+The lender may ask questions about your credit history, business and personal assets, revenue, profit and loss, etc.

 Credit Score Requirements.
 The credit score minimum needed to qualify for a particular loan varies with the loan type and term.
 For example, short-term loans only require a minimum credit score of 500 – 620, while others may require a score of 700 or higher.